pgellert/dental-website/src/markdown/en/dental-services/oral-surgery.md

 ## Tooth removal

-If the tooth is demaged to a degree that it cannot be saved using endodothics (root canal therapy), or if the tooth is in a bad position we may have to remove the tooth.
+If the tooth is demaged to a degree that it cannot be saved using endodontics (root canal therapy), or if the tooth is in a bad position we may have to remove the tooth.

 We offer a tooth removal service that is quick and painless.
 We use the latest technology to remove your tooth quickly and efficiently.